sergioafanou/smart-cv/_posts/2021-04-01-here-are-5-reasons-to-expand-your-business-to-the-philippines.md

 ---
-title : Here are 5 reasons to expand your business to the Philippines
+title : "Here are 5 reasons to expand your business to the Philippines"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://e27.co/here-are-5-reasons-to-expand-your-business-to-the-philippines-20210326/